paxtonhare/demo-magic/README.md

 Then use the handy functions to run through your demo.

+## Handy Starting Points
+There are a few samples in the `samples/` folder to show you how easy it is to get up and running.

+The `demo-template.sh` is a bit of a showcase of some of the features.

+The `remote-exec` folder is there to show you how to run demo-magic locally and on a remote server via ssh.
+This was created in response to [Issue #24](https://github.com/paxtonhare/demo-magic/issues/24)

 ## Command line usage
 demo-magic.sh exposes some options to your script.
 - `-d` - disable simulated typing.
 Useful for debugging